mariasaragih/secure-mail-server-docs/README.md

 ## License

-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Zero v1.0 Universal (CC0) License - see the [LICENSE](LICENSE) file for details.

 ## Contributing